 Though one of Europe's smaller capitals, the vibrant heart of Iceland offers everything from style-conscious bars and restaurants to great museums and galleries.

 Take a dip in the sublime waters of this famous open-air swimming pool, fed by geothermal water and set in the middle of a lavafield.

-Chill on the north coast in Iceland’s second-largest town, renowned for its sunny summer days and great bar and restaurant scene.
+Chill on the north coast in Iceland's second-largest town, renowned for its sunny summer days and thriving bar and restaurant scene.